yankostadinov/core/packages/react-hooks/README.md

 ## Overview

-**Glue42 React Hooks** package is library providing custom react hooks for Glue42 Javascript library.
-You can start using Glue42 features in you `ReactJS` apps.
+**Glue42 React Hooks** package is a library providing custom react hooks for Glue42 Javascript library.
+You can start using Glue42 features in your `ReactJS` apps.

 **Glue42 React Hooks** is available as an `npm` package, which requires the Glue42 JavaScript and React libraries installed.
 To install the packages, navigate to the root directory of your project and run: